joebew42/elixir_cqrs_es_example/README.md

 ## DOING

+- Add the `CompleteTransferOperation` command handler

 ## Questions & TODOs

+- Whenever I want to confirm or complete a transfer operation there is no check at aggregate level (e.g. from the payer perspective: is there a `TransferOperationOpened` when the aggregate receive a `CompleteTransferOperation`?)
 - Should the `CommandBus` [raise exceptions](https://github.com/gregoryyoung/m-r/blob/master/SimpleCQRS/FakeBus.cs)?
 - What about the idea to use a `ProcessId` (or `CommandId`) to identify or remember the [originator of the command in the event](http://danielwhittaker.me/2014/10/18/6-code-smells-cqrs-events-avoid/)?
 - How to deal with the state of the Process Manager when replaying events?